JATaber/star-wars-finder/README.md

 ```
 A Vue Cli 3 project that uses Bootstrap, Axios, and Font Awesome.

-The application makes a call to swapi.com to get a random star wars character on load and reload,
+The application makes a call to swapi.com API to get a random star wars character on load and reload,
 will give you information on the characters homeplanet and information on ships if they owned any.
 ```